celenityy/better-vivaldi/README.md

 My recommendations for the ultimate configuration of the Vivaldi Browser :)

-**NOTE:** This project can be found on both [Codeberg](https://codeberg.org/Magnesium1062/better-vivaldi), which will act as the main & preferred way to contribute, and [GitHub](https://github.com/Retold3202/better-vivaldi).
+**NOTE:** This project can be found on both [Codeberg](https://codeberg.org/celenity/better-vivaldi), which will act as the main & preferred way to contribute, and [GitHub](https://github.com/celenityy/better-vivaldi).

-**NOTE:** This is specifically tailored for Brave on Desktop.
-For Android, see [here](https://codeberg.org/Magnesium1062/better-vivaldi-android).
+**NOTE:** This is specifically tailored for Vivaldi on Desktop.
+For Android, see [here](https://codeberg.org/celenity/better-vivaldi-android).

 # General